dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
  okay
-and if I if I understand correctly it is not possible to it's either not easy or not possible period to prove certain things have a minimum minimum difficulty it is that correct that's a professor concern regarding computer security in factoring
+and if I understand correctly it is not possible to it's either not easy or not possible period to prove certain things have a minimum difficulty it is that correct that's a professor concern regarding computer security in factoring